nielsenramon/chalk/README.md

 Before you deploy, commit your changes to any working branch except the `gh-pages` one then run the following command:

     bin/deploy
+On Windows, using powershell, `cd` into the root of the project's folder and run the following command: `./bin/.sh`.

 **Important note**: Chalk does not support the standard way of Jekyll hosting on GitHub Pages.
 You need to deploy your working branch with the `bin/deploy` script.
 This is because Chalk uses Jekyll plugins that aren't supported by GitHub pages.
+The `bin/deploy` script will automatically build and clean up the entire project, then push it to the gh-pages branch of your repo.
+If you don't have that branch, the script creates that branch for you.

 You can find more info on how to use the gh-pages branch and a custom domain [here](https://help.github.com/articles/quick-start-setting-up-a-custom-domain/).